martinlievano/Cyclistic/README.md

 IMG2

 There are three types of bicycles: classic, electric and docked bikes.
-Cyclistic members and casual riders prefer show a higher preference for classic bicycles over electric bicycles.
+Cyclistic members and casual riders prefer show a higher preference for classic bicycles 2,759,235 over electric bicycles 2,687,571.
 Casual riders have also used the docked bicycles.

 - Average Ride Duration